MarcAntoineRaymond/GomenHashai/README.md

 ### 🐳 Registry Modification

 Mutating webhook can also be used to enforce a common registry for all images.
+In addition to the registry, the pullPolicy and imagePullSecrets can also be enforced for all pods.

 ### ⛩️ Exemptions